 b.
-Mechanism of Action of Thiopental and Midazolam
+Mechanism of Action of Midazolam and Thiopental

 Dr. Stevens then looks to the different mechanisms by which midazolam and thiopental operate on the central nervous system.
 After a complex discussion of the mechanisms of both drugs on the GABAA receptor-chloride ion channel, Dr. Stevens concludes that "a large body of pharmacological research on the mechanisms of action of midazolam and thiopental clearly demonstrates that benzodiazepines, like midazolam, and barbiturates, such as thiopental, do NOT exhibit pharmacological equivalency with regard to their detailed mechanism of action."
-Exhibit 8-A at 6 (emphasis in original).
+Exhibit 8-A at 6.